neutering your dog

-A bitch spay is also a surgical procedure that we do in our sterile operating theatre.
+A bitch spay is a surgical procedure that we perform in our sterile operating theatre.
 While under general anaesthetic your pet is positioned on their back and their whole tummy is shaved and cleaned.
-A surgical cut is then made into their abdomen and the procedure involves removing the whole of their reproductive tract from their ovaries down to their cervix.
-We want to do what we can to make sure they are super comfortable so we send your pet home with plenty of pain relief and they need to be strictly rested for a few days, then have reduced exercise for 2 weeks after the operation.
+A surgical cut is then made into their abdomen and the female reproductive organs removed.
+We want to make sure your pet is super comfortable afterwards so we send them home with plenty of pain relief, and they need to be strictly rested for two weeks after the operation.
 After this they are normally back to their normal bouncy selves and can return to normal exercise.

 Obviously spaying your dog is really important to remove the risk of unwanted pregnancies, and remove the annoyance of all that unwanted attention from male dogs!

 A pyometra is a life threatening infection in the womb of your dog.
 The only successful cure for this is to remove their womb under a general anaesthetic (in the same way that we do when they are spayed).
 However, this infection normally happens when they are older, and it makes your pet critically ill.
-Their womb is full of infection and pus and so the procedure is more complicated.
-All of these factors means that their risk of having a problem while under an anaesthetic is much higher.
+Their womb is full of infection and pus and so the surgical procedure is much more difficult.
+This means that their risk of having a problem while under anaesthetic with a pyometra is very high.
 Neutering your pet prevents them from being able to develop a pyometra.

-Mammary cancers in dogs can be very aggressive and spread rapidly to other organs in the body (especially their lungs, leading to secondary lung cancer.)
-Over 25% of un-neutered dogs will develop mammary cancers in their lifetime.
-Although neutering does not mean that your dog will never develop mammary cancers it dramatically reduces their chances of having a nasty mammary cancer, only 0.05% of dogs that are spayed before they have a season develop the type of mammary cancers that are very dangerous and can spread rapidly to other areas of the body.
+Mammary cancers in dogs can be aggressive and spread rapidly to other organs in the body (especially their lungs, leading to secondary lung cancer.)
+One study suggests that over 25% of un-neutered dogs will develop mammary cancers in their lifetime.
+Although neutering does not mean that your dog will never develop mammary cancers it is suggested that it can dramatically reduce their chances of having a nasty mammary tumour.
+The same study found that only 0.05% of dogs that were spayed before they had a season developed the type of mammary cancers that can spread rapidly to other areas of the body.